 Medical malpractice is a category of medical negligence in which a physician fails to provide the standard of care to a patient and this failure results in serious injury or death.
 According to the findings of the study by Johns Hopkins University, most fatal medical errors are a result of medical negligence.

 Fatal medical mistakes can occur in a number of different ways including misdiagnosis, misprescription, surgical error, and inadequate documentation of medical records.
 Sometimes patient injury or death occurs as a result of hospital error by nurses, technicians, administrators, or electronic health record (EHR ) systems.
 Hospitals are legally responsible for the negligent acts of their employees.

 In their open letter to the CDC, the leading researchers in the Johns Hopkins study defined fatal medical negligence as “death due to 1) an error in judgement, skill, or coordination of care, 2) a diagnostic error, 3) a system defect resulting in death or a failure to rescue a patient from death, or 4) a preventable adverse event.”
 They urged the CDC to review the data and address the issues surrounding “death from care” and treat them as seriously as they would other “scientific endeavors,” such as research into fatal diseases.

 Medical Negligence Attorneys in Oregon & Southwest Washington

-With offices in Portland and Eugene, we represent people with injury and wrongful death claims resulting from hospital and physician negligence.
+With offices in Portland and Pacific City, we represent people with injury and wrongful death claims resulting from hospital and physician negligence.
 At Miller & Wagner, we have extensive experience handling medical negligence and medical malpractice cases in Oregon and Southwest Washington.